uis-prepcourse-2019/sys-admin-101/README.md

 # Linux System Administration 101

 ## Introduction
 This is the course materials for Linux System Administration 101 in UiS.
-The purpose of this course is making student familar working in terminal environment and linux system.
+The purpose of this course is making student familiar working in the terminal environment and Linux system.

 ## Prerequisite
 - Knowing basic terms in the Linux environment.